 Some distribution boxes may allow the effluent to be manually diverted from one trench / bed to another.
 This gives the trench / bed that is not receiving any effluent time to rest (recover) while the other is in use.
 (See: “Regular Maintenance”).

 These systems are normally installed where soils have poor soakage.
 They are similar to soakage trench and bed systems, but are designed to use both soil soakage and selected plants for effluent disposal.
 This select range of plants must like wet feet as they take up some of the effluent and use the nutrients to grow while the liquid evaporates through their leaves.
 The disposal area needs to be properly planted to prevent effluent running off during wet periods and causing a problem.

-A short list of recommended plants can be found on page 14 of this booklet.
-Additional information can also be found on our website www.nrc.govt.nz/septictanks or by phoning 0800 002 004 to request a full list.
+A short list of recommended plants can be found on page 14 of this booklet or phone us on 0800 002 004 to request a full list.